ethanwhite/nescent-sabbatical-proposal/proposal.md

 the next major challenge is combining those datasets for analysis.
-I will add the ability to combine datasets for synthesis by adding core architecture to address this problem and by modifying our existing approach to allowing users without strong computational backgrounds to use the Retriever to produce these datasets.
+I will add the ability to combine datasets for synthesis by adding core architecture to address this problem and by modifying our existing approach to allowing users without strong computational backgrounds to use the Retriever to make it possible for them to produce these datasets.

 **Goal 3: Provenance baked in**.
 It is increasingly recognized that in order for science to be replicable/reproducible that the history of the entire process from data collection through analysis needs to be documented.
-However, rigorous documentation of this process often begins after data acquisition and munging has occurred.
+However, rigorous documentation often begins after data acquisition and cleaning has occurred.
-I will add automated provenance recording and data archiving to the Retriever to make recording the details of the data acquisition and processing phase of a project as simple as pushing a button.
+I will add automated provenance recording and data archiving to the Retriever to make recording the details of data acquisition and processing as simple as pushing a button.

-In combination with further improvements to the software in general (e.g., an improved testing framework with continuous integration and better documentation) addressing these goals will result in a key tool for immediately supporting evolutionary and eco-evolutionary synthesis using published data in the existing format, while broader initiatives (e.g., Parr et al. 2012, DataONE) work towards developing more complex and inclusive solutions based on new standards and infrastructure for data publication.
+In combination with further improvements to the software in general (e.g., an improved testing framework with continuous integration and better documentation) addressing these goals will result in a key tool for immediately supporting evolutionary and eco-evolutionary synthesis using published data in its existing format, while broader initiatives (e.g., Parr et al. 2012, DataONE) work towards developing more complex and inclusive solutions based on new standards and infrastructure for data publication.